 The first objective of the ODTP is to develop the warning systems' capability to issue actionable and timely tsunami warnings for tsunamis from all identified sources to 100 percent of coasts at risk.
-Most urgently, the ODTP will provide tsunami confirmation within 10 minutes or less of origin for the most at-risk coastlines.
-This is challenging, as current warning systems depend upon quick detection and characterisation of tsunamigenic earthquakes using only seismic sensors.
-This objective would require expanding existing monitoring systems and implementing further scientific and technological advances, and to also include non-seismic tsunami sources (Sumy et al., 2022).
+Most urgently, the ODTP will endeavour to provide tsunami confirmation within 10 minutes or less of origin for the most at-risk coastlines.
+This is challenging, as current warning systems depend upon quick detection and characterization of tsunamigenic earthquakes using only seismic sensors.
+This objective would require expanding existing monitoring systems and implementing further scientific and technological advances, and to also include non-seismic and complex tsunami sources.

-The second objective of the ODTP is that 100 percent of communities at risk be prepared and resilient to tsunamis by 2030 through programmes like the IOC-UNESCO Tsunami Ready Recognition Programme (TRRP), which was approved by the IOC-UNESCO Executive Council in 2022.
+The second objective of the ODTP is that 100 percent of communities at risk to be prepared and resilient to tsunamis by 2030 through efforts like the IOC-UNESCO Tsunami Ready Recognition Programme (TRRP), which was approved by the IOC-UNESCO Executive Council in 2022.
 It embodies 12 Assessment, Preparedness and Response Indicators that support communities at risk to build capacities to effectively respond to warning and tsunami threats.